Pennsylvania Mesothelioma Lawyer

 - Pennsylvania bans non-certified individuals from jobs involving asbestos, including workers, supervisors, project designers, inspectors, planners, and contractors.

-What is the Pennsylvania Statute of Limitations on Asbestos Lawsuits?
+The Pennsylvania Statute of Limitations on Asbestos Lawsuits

 The 42 Pa.
 Cons.
 Stat.
 Ann. § 5501 et seq. is the personal injury statute of limitations for the state of Pennsylvania.
 It applies to mesothelioma cases.